adrikachowdhury/adrikachowdhury-adrikachowdhury.github.io/README.md

-_Hi, I'm Adrika Chowdhury, based in Chattogram, Bangladesh.
+_Hi, I am Adrika Chowdhury, based in Chattogram, Bangladesh.
 I'm pursuing my Bachelor of Science in Computer Science at the Asian University for Women, and expect to graduate in 2025.
-As a person, I'm friendly, dedicated, hard-working, and enthusiastic.
-I'm also quite efficient in teamwork and organization.
+As a person, I am friendly, dedicated, hard-working, and enthusiastic.
+I am also quite efficient in teamwork and organization.
 During my pastime, I often do digital painting, listen to music, or watch series during my pastime.
-I've been planning to do my higher studies in my major after my undergrad studies.
-After completing my Bachelor's and Master's, I set my career goal to secure a high-standard job in the CS field to get enough important skills.
+I have been planning to do my higher studies in my major after my undergraduate studies.
+After completing my Bachelor's and Master's, I set my career goal to secure a high-standard job in the CS field to get enough important skills needed these days.
 I believe that these skills would be crucial for me to compete in the challenging world._

 ## Skills
 - Language Fluency (Native Bangla and English)